-The TM Counter Registers and the Capture/Compare CCRA and CCRB registers, being either 10-bit or 16-bit, all have a low and high byte structure.
+The TM Counter Registers and the Capture/Compare CCRA registers, being 16-bit, all have a low and high byte structure.
 The high bytes can be directly accessed, but as the low bytes can only be accessed via an internal 8-bit buffer, reading or writing to these register pairs must be carried out in a specific way.
 The important point to note is that data transfer to and from the 8-bit buffer and its related low byte only takes place when a write or read operation to its corresponding high byte is executed.
+As the CCRA registers are implemented in the way shown in the following diagram and accessing these register pairs is carried out in a specific way described above, it is recommended to use the "MOV" instruction to access the CCRA low byte registers, named